French Army Signals Band

-The French Army Signals Band (Musique des Transmissions de l'armée française; M-TRANS) is a French Army military band based out of Rennes.
-It consists of 53 musicians, who make up one of the seven bands of the army (excluding the bands of the regiments and military schools).
+The French Army Signals Band (Musique des Transmissions de l'armée française; M-TRANS) is a French Army military band based in Rennes.
+Comprising 53 musicians, it is one of the seven bands of the army (excluding the bands of the regiments and military schools).
 It is led by Captain Sandra Ansanay-Alex, who has served in this capacity since 2013.
 She is the first female conductor in the history of the French Army.

-It employs the Brittany region's Celtic heritage with its 2 bagpipes and a bombard player in its ranks.
+The band employs the Brittany region's Celtic heritage, with 2 bagpipes and a bombard player in its ranks.
 It has participated in international events such as the Sevastopol Military Tattoo, the Spasskaya Tower Military Music Festival and Tattoo and the Virginia International Tattoo. €67,340.96 was the sum of money that was collected during the concerts the band provided in 2019.

-It was originally the Band of the 41st Infantry Regiment.
-It would later become the North-West Army Region and in 2010, was renamed to the Artillery Band.
-When it was the Artillery Band, it was part of the 16th Artillery Group.
+Originally known as the Band of the 41st Infantry Regiment.
+It later became part of the North-West Army Region and in 2010 and was renamed to the Artillery Band.
+During its time as the Artillery Band, it was part of the 16th Artillery Group.
 With the army reforms that became effective on 1 September 2016, it was renamed to the Signals Band.